 All rights and terms of the Limited Warranty can be transferred to subsequent owners of Wellcraft models for the duration of the original warranty period.
-To take advantage of this program, you must complete a Warranty Registration Transfer Form found in this chapter and send it to Wellcraft Marine Corp., Attention

-Customer Service Department, 1651 Whitfield Ave., Sarasota, FL 34243, within 15 days of the date of resale.
+To take advantage of this program, you must complete a Warranty Registration Transfer Form found in this chapter and send it to Wellcraft Marine Corp., Attention Customer Service Department, 1651 Whitfield Ave., Sarasota, FL 34243, within 15 days of the date of resale.
 The transfer request must be accompanied by a copy of the title/registration and the transfer fee as determined by the boat length overall:

-Transfer Fee
+Boat Length Overall Transfer Fee

-\$200.00
+Up to 21' \$200.00

-\$300.00
+Over 21' \$300.00

-\$500.00
+Over 26' \$500.00